 With the devolution of organizations from bricks and mortar premises with dedicated on-site employees, to virtual service networks sustained by technology, security is no longer simply a lock and key.
 Astute criminals and rogue nation states are deploying advanced technologies to hack into organizations of all sizes to extract commercially sensitive information.
 Stakeholders have become highly sensitized to the risk of unauthorised disclosure of strategic projects.
 The challenge for stakeholders is in combining an open culture of innovation and collaboration, with rigorous authentication and authorizations to ensure that everyone has access to all they need to contribute positively, whilst protecting that same information from bad actors.
 Spreadsheets in a shared folder that are emailed about are not secure.

 Is it just the media, or is earth experiencing more extreme weather conditions?
 From heatwaves, to deluges, it appears that earth is struggling to accommodate a massively expanded human population.
 Extreme weather patterns and inevitable rising sea levels is directly impacting the nature and location of capital investments.
-From agriculture to accommodation, investments are being reassessed in light of these environmental impacts.
+From agriculture to accommodation, CAPEX challenges are arising in light of these environmental impacts.

 Environment Social Governance

 If extreme weather is the consequence, greenhouse gas emissions are the likely cause.
 From our diet to energy choices, human activity is threatening global warming.
 Governments are responding with emissions abatement targets.
 These targets cascade down to organizations to deliver through a combination of mandatory compliance laws and incentives.

 Where organizations fail to meet social and community expectations, catastrophic loss of goodwill and clientele can result.
 Active investors demand that organizations adopt best practice governance principles including gender pay equality, employment diversity, and decision-making probity.